Peaceful Spirit Flutes

 • Blog

-People are sharing their music using youtube, blog tv and other internet features.
+People are sharing their music using YouTube, the flute portal and other internet sharing services.

 There are online flute circles in which you can listen to someone on another continent, state or province far away from your home base and take your own turn to play your music through Pal Talk.